Chapter 1 : Chapter 1

 “Well, that was close!”
 Albus said as he shimmied out from under the seats.
 As he shuffled across the floor James was quick to use him as a footstool, stopping him from moving any further.
 Albus let out a loud, “Oomph!”

-“I’m only a year younger then you,” Albus cried trying to shake off James who wasn’t budging.
+“I’m only a year younger than you,” Albus cried, trying to shake off James who wasn’t budging.

 Adam didn’t look offended by James’s comment.